 I grew up in Southwestern Colorado near Mesa Verde National Park, best known for ancient cliff dwellings built by the Ancestral Puebloan people (Anasazi).
 I always loved reading as a child and spent many afternoons at the public library.

 My library career began in 1999 at the Cottonwood Public Library in technical services and interlibrary loan.
-I moved to Prescott in 2003 to work at Embry-Riddle Aeronautical University Library in acquisitions and technical services, then Yavapai College Library in periodicals, government documents, and interlibrary loan.
+I worked at Embry-Riddle Aeronautical University Library in acquisitions and technical services, then Yavapai College Library in periodicals, government documents, and interlibrary loan from 2003-2007.
 I joined the Northcentral University Library in 2009 and haven't looked back.
-It is an honor and a privilege to assist students in navigating the online library and interlibrary loan service to access resources.
+I enjoy assisting students in navigating the online library and interlibrary loan system.
 I was once an online student and understand the challenges and benefits of pursuing an online degree.

 I am originally from California but was raised in Phoenix, Arizona and consider myself a devoted Phoenician.
 Growing up I was very involved in softball, having played since I was 9 years old.
 As a kid my mom took us to our local public library often.
 I didn’t like reading when I was young and struggled with keeping up with my grade, until I was introduced to book series such as The Babysitters Club and Goosebumps.
 Now as an adult I enjoy a variety of books.
 Some of my favorite authors are Jillian Flynn, Patricia Briggs, and of course JK Rowling.

 My family and I recently moved to Prescott Valley last year to escape the busy city.
 I started working with Northcentral University in November of 2011.
 This is my first job working in a library and it has been great.
 I have an Associate’s degree from Glendale Community College, and plan on continuing my education in Social Behaviors.
 I believe in the work we are doing in the library and hope to help students reach their academic goals.